Zaid-Ajaj/the-elmish-book/chapters/fable/index.md

 # Fable

-In order to become productive with Fable and realize it's full potential, a proper understanding of the developement tools is needed.
-This chapter provides a gentle introduction to Fable and a detailed account of these tools at play during developement, this will be the first step of our journey into the mystical Elmish lands.
-Let's dive right in!
+In order to become productive with Fable and realize it's full potential, we first need to understand the developement tools that we will be using.
+This chapter provides a gentle introduction to Fable and a detailed account of these tools at play during developement, Let's dive right in!

 - [About Fable](about.md)
 - [The Tools at Play](tools.md)